yukijina/ruby-cli-test-daily-deal/NOTES.md

 Show a list of products

-1. Dyson Ball Multi Floor 2 Upright Vacuum  $174.99 - available
+1. Under Armour Men's Golf Apparel  $24.99 - 36.99 - available

-2. Sennheiser Adidas OMX 680 & 68-i In-Ear Headphones 2 for $20 - available
+2. 4-Pack: Deluxe Atomic Lighter Rechargeable Plasma Beam Lighters 4 for $18 - available

 Which product fo you want to learn more about?